If you’re a proud owner of a leopard gecko, then you know how amazing these little reptiles are!

 Your standard substrate of pea gravel or reptile carpet works just fine for the rest of the tank, but in this case, it won’t provide the humidity retention and moist hide needs.

-Out of all of these, we recommend coconut fiber bedding for almost every situation, but in this case, the sphagnum moss is the best choice.
+Out of these, we recommend coconut fiber bedding for most situations, but in this case, sphagnum moss is the best choice.

 It retains moisture, resists mold, and leopard geckos respond well to it.